 Privacy.
 When investigating a complaint and/or disciplining a faculty member, the College will make an effort to protect the privacy of the faculty member.

 Off-Duty Conduct.
 The off-duty activities of a faculty member may be grounds for disciplinary action if said activities are a conflict of interest as set forth in Chapter 42.52 RCW, as currently enacted or hereafter amended; are detrimental to the faculty member’s work performance or the programs of the College; or otherwise constitutes just cause.
-Unless prevented by extenuating circumstances, faculty members will report, within twenty-four (24) hours of the action or prior to the faculty member’s scheduled shift, whichever occurs first, all arrests and any court-imposed sanctions or conditions that may reasonably affect his or her ability to perform his or her duties and responsibilities to the College.
+Unless prevented by extenuating circumstances, faculty members will report, within twenty-four (24) hours of the action or prior to the faculty member’s scheduled shift, whichever occurs first, all arrests and any court-imposed sanctions or conditions that may reasonably affect their ability to perform their duties and responsibilities to the College.

 GRIEVANCE PROCEDURE